aliveprotocol/docs/docs/limitations.md

 ## GunDB

 Alive Protocol currently uses GunDB for improving scalability and reducing blockchain bloat.
-These scaling solutions may contain underlying issues which can affect the usability of Alive Protocols.
+These scaling solutions may contain underlying issues which can affect the usability of Alive Protocol.

 However, it is possible (but **not recommended**) to bypass AliveDB and stream directly on-chain.
 This publishes every HLS segment hashes on-chain as they are available (approximately every 10 seconds).
 To do this with Alive-CLI, specify `--batch_interval 0`.